-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )

-Filed by the Registrant \boxtimes Filed by a Party other than the Registrant \square

-Check the appropriate box:

-- Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material under Rule 14a-12

-(Name of registrant as specified in its charter)

-(Name of person(s) filing proxy statement, if other than the registrant)

-Payment of Filing Fee (Check the appropriate box):

-\boxtimes No fee required.

-Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.

-- (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction:

-(5) Total fee paid:

-\Box Fee paid previously with preliminary materials.

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Conf idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) $\boxtimes$ Defin itive Proxy Statement Defin itive Additional Materials Solic iting Material under Rule 14a-12 Lamar Advertising Company (Name of registrant as specified in its charter) (Name of person(s) filing proxy statement, if other than the registrant) Payme ent of F iling Fee (Check the appropriate box): X No fe e required.
+Fee c omputed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p aid previously with preliminary materials.
+G', k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-(1) Amount Previously Paid:
+Amount Previously Paid:

-(2) Form, Schedule or Registration Statement No.:
+Form, Schedule or Registration Statement No.:

-(3) Filing Party:
+Filing Party:

-(4) Date Filed:
+Date Filed:

-5321 Corporate Boulevard Baton Rouge, Louisiana 70808 (225) 926-1000
+LAMAR ADVERTISING COMPANY 5321 Corporate Boulevard Baton Rouge, Louisiana 70808 (225) 926-1000

-NOTICE OF 2020 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 28, 2020
+NOTICE OF 2021 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 20, 2021